SolPOCandCo/SolPOC/README.md

 ## For specialists

-The code uses a conventional method known as the Transfer Matrix Method (TMM) for calculation of the stack optical properties (Reflectance, Transmittance and Absorptance), in all wavelenghts with a incidence angle.
-This method based on Fresnel equations has been detailed in the scientifique literature.
+The code uses a conventional method known as the Transfer Matrix Method (TMM) for calculation of the stack optical properties (Reflectance, Transmittance and Absorptance), in all wavelengths with a incidence angle.
+This method based on Fresnel equations has been detailed in the scientific literature.
 The TMM method is used in key function named RTA, using the complex refractive index and thickness of thin layers deposited on a substrate.
 The complex refractive index of materials are available in folder “Materials”, and mainly come from of the RefractiveInde.info website.
 The website share refractive index of materials in peer-reviewed papers.

 ```
 RefractiveIndex.INFO - Refractive index database
 ```
-The complex refractive indix of composite layers, such as cermet (W-Al2O3, mixture of dieliectric and metal) or porous materials (such as mixture of air and dielectric, like air-SiO2) were estimated by applying an Effective Medium Approximation (EMA) method.
+The complex refractive index of composite layers, such as cermet (W-Al2O3, mixture of dielectric and metal) or porous materials (such as mixture of air and dielectric, like air-SiO2) were estimated by applying an Effective Medium Approximation (EMA) method.
 Such EMA methods consider a macroscopically inhomogeneous medium where quantities such as the dielectric function vary in space, and are often used in materials sciences.
 Different EMA theories have been reported in the literature, and the Bruggeman method is used here.

 COPS code (in a later version written in Scilab) has already provided scientific publication:
 - A.Grosjean et al, Influence of operating conditions on the optical optimization of solar selective absorber coatings, Solar Energy Materials and Solar Cells, Volume 230, 2021, 111280, ISSN 0927-0248, https://doi.org/10.1016/j.solmat.2021.111280.